ministryofjustice/security-guidance/docs/glossary.md

     The assumption that all requests and connections are potential breaches, and so must be verified and authenticated before being allowed.

+## Out of band checks

+Out of band checks are an easy method to confirm the legitimacy of communications and requests.
+They can confirm the identity behind a message or request, and they can confirm the validity of the message or request itself.
+Social engineering techniques and phishing tactics take advantage of people who do not use out of band checks.
+By doing an out of band check, these sorts of attacks can be stopped very easily.

+An out of band check is when an individual uses a different method of communication than the one the message came from.
+This method means that if one communication method is compromised, you quickly find out by using a different communication method to confirm validity.
+The likelihood of multiple communication methods for the same person or team being compromised is low.

+**Example 1**: You receive an email request for an urgent review of an invoice, and immediate payment.
+The email comes from someone unexpected.
+You should find the official contact details of that person, and contact them using a phone call - but not email - to confirm that they did indeed send the original email.
+If they did send the email, you can proceed with the request.
+If they did not send the email, you can report the email as a phish, and also alert the owner of the email address that their email address might have been compromised.

+**Example 2**: You receive a phone call from someone claiming to be your bank, or HMRC, or HMCTS.
+You hang up the call, and locate the official website for the company.
+You should be able to find multiple official contact details there.
+Use one of these to contact the place the caller claimed to be from.
+If, for example, the claim was that your bank was calling, you can call the direct number and speak to the switchboard about the reason for the initial call.
+They will forward you to the correct department.
+You can then confirm the validity of the original call, and so confirm whether the original caller was actually from your bank or not.

+**Example 3**: Someone enters your place of work, and claims to have a meeting with a specific person, Unfortunately, there is no record of this on the expected visitor list.
+You can call or email the person within your place of work to confirm the visitor is legitimate.
+This check also works if tradespeople arrive unexpectedly, because you can contact both the relevant person within your place of work and also contact the company they claim to be from, using the company's official website contact details.

+**Example 4**: You receive an email requesting that you reset your password immediately.
+The email contains a link to perform the password reset.
+You have not attempted to login to that account recently.
+You should use an internet search for the website or type the URL directly if you know exactly what it should be.
+When you attempt to login, the website will let you know if you need to reset your password.
+If not, you know someone else has attempted to gain access to your account.
+That would mean the password reset request was not legitimate, and most likely a phishing attempt hoping to get your username and password through the reset link in the original email.
+Similarly, if you get an [MFA request](#multi-factor-authentication-mfa) unexpectedly, do not confirm it unless you were indeed attempting to access that account immediately before the request came through.
+If you get an MFA request, but had not been trying to connect using the account, you should change the account password as soon as possible, because it might have been compromised.

+When doing an out of band check, be sure to pick a different method of communication to the one used to contact you originally.
+If someone emails you unexpectedly, perform an out of band check my making a phone call.
+If someone calls you, perform an out of band check by using the Internet.
+It is very unlikely that multiple communication channels have been compromised.

+Be sure to get official contact details for companies only from their official websites.
+Never be afraid to hang up on someone and check their identity through another method, especially if they are asking for sensitive or personal information or credentials.
+Never be afraid to check the legitimacy of unusual email requests. by contacting the sender through a different communication channel.

+Doing an out of band check lets you confirm that the messages come from the person they claim to be, and that the requests are valid.
+This helps prevent you or your company from losing money to fake invoices, from accidentally giving up sensitive information or credentials, and from having unauthorised individuals in your place of work.
+Doing an out of band check is fast and easy.

+All members of your workplace should be happy to receive such a check.
+It shows that you take security seriously, and that you are helping to protect them as well as yourself.

 ## Contact details